Pumphrey Law

 Tallahassee Drug Manufacturing Lawyer

-Are you being investigated for or have you been charged with manufacturing a controlled substance in Florida?
-You will want to make sure that you have legal representation as soon as possible.
+Are you being investigated for, or have been charged with manufacturing a controlled substance in Florida?
+If so, it is imperative that you seek legal representation as soon as possible.

 Our Tallahassee drug manufacturing attorneys at Pumphrey Law help clients in Leon County and surrounding communities throughout Northern Florida, including Chipley, Graceville, Live Oak, Malone, Marianna, Mayo, and many more.
 Call (850) 681-7777 right now to set up a free, confidential consultation that will allow our firm to review your case and discuss your legal options.